EbenZergaw/spider-crm/README.md

 - [x] Develop GET /orders/sales endpoint.
 (USE CASE 3.b)
 - [ ] Test APIs using Postman and make necessary changes

-### UI Design
+### UI/UX Design
 Now that I have a working API, the next steps will be to create the frontend.
 In my previous projects, I had a habit of skipping over the design stage and going straight into developing the UI.
 For this project, I want to be more deliberate and methodological in building this web app.
+Design should be valued just as much as development.
+And I seek to not only be an excellent developer but also an excellent designer.
+That comes with practice.